Skip to main content

 Biography

-Mayur P Joshi is an assistant professor of information systems at the Telfer School of Management, University of Ottawa.
-He earned his PhD in information systems from Ivey Business School at Western University.
-He previously worked at Alliance Manchester Business School at the University of Manchester as a lecturer (assistant professor).
-Before his career in academia, he worked as a banker for several years and served in various roles concerning technology implementation, process improvement, and branch banking operations.
-In addition to serving as an ad-hoc reviewer for leading journals and associate editor for leading conferences, he also serves as an early career board member at the Journal of Strategic Information Systems.
+Mayur Joshi is an assistant professor of information systems at the Telfer School of Management, University of Ottawa, Canada.
+He earned his PhD in information systems from Ivey Business School at Western University, and previously worked as a lecturer (assistant professor) at Alliance Manchester Business School, University of Manchester.
+Before entering academia, he spent over a decade in the banking industry, contributing to technology implementation, process improvement, and branch banking operations.

 Publications during the last 7 years